Natamycin: Food

 Natamycin has been used for decades in the food industry as a hurdle to fungal outgrowth in dairy products and other foods.
+The FDA has approved the addition of natamycin to food as a fungant.
 Potential advantages for the usage of natamycin might include the replacement of traditional chemical preservatives, a neutral flavor impact, and less dependence on pH for efficacy, as is common with chemical preservatives.
 It can be applied in a variety of ways: as an aqueous suspension (such as mixed into a brine) sprayed on the product or into which the product is dipped, or in powdered form (along with an anticaking agent such as cellulose) sprinkled on or mixed into the product.

 Natamycin is approved for various dairy applications in the United States.
 More specifically, natamycin is commonly used in products such as cream cheeses, cottage cheese, sour cream, yogurt, shredded cheeses, cheese slices, and packaged salad mixes.
 One of the reasons for food producers to use natamycin is to replace the artificial preservative sorbic acid.
 Natamycin is also known to diffuse slower and lesser into cheese when compared to sorbate, which could otherwise cause undesirable changes to the flavor.

 As a food additive, it has E number E235.
 Throughout the European Union, it is approved only as a surface preservative for certain cheese and dried sausage products.
 It must not be detectable 5 mm below the rind.
 While natamycin is approved in different applications at different levels in the world, it is approved in over 150 countries worldwide.

 While not currently approved for use on meats in the United States, some countries allow natamycin to be applied to the surface of dry and fermented sausages to prevent mold growth on the casing.
-Sausages that contain cheese, even in countries that don't allow its use on meats, may contain and list natamycin as an ingredient.
+Sausages that contain cheese, even in countries that do not allow its use on meats, may contain and list natamycin as an ingredient.

 The European Food Safety Authority (EFSA) panel took over the responsibilities of providing scientific food safety advice to the EU from the Scientific Committee on Food in 2002.
 In 2009, the EFSA considered the proposed use levels of natamycin are safe if it is used for the surface treatment for these cheese and sausage types.